Jimmy D'Aquisto

 James L. D'Aquisto (Brooklyn, November 9, 1935 – California, April 17, 1995) was an American luthier who concentrated on building and repairing archtop guitars.
 He served as an apprentice to John D'Angelico beginning in 1952 and later developed his own distinctive style.

 Career

-James D'Aquisto was born on November 9, 1935, into a musical Italian family.
+James D'Aquisto was born on November 9, 1935 in Brooklyn, New York into a musical Italian family.
+He was raised on Long Island in many towns including Huntington, New York, Farmingdale, New York, Islip, New York, and in Greenpoint, Brooklyn.

 An aspiring jazz guitarist he visited luthier John D'Angelico's shop in 1951 which lead to him in 1952 becoming his apprentice.

 About his routine, D'Aquisto said:

 I was making $35 a week.
 I was like the runner: I'd go to the stores, pick up the tuners, go get the tailpieces from downtown, take the necks to the engraver, all that.
 I cleaned the windows, swept the floors, everything—we all did that.
 On Friday we put away the tools and cleaned the shop so when Monday came the place would be spotless.